A guideline about how to maintain the lot grading in good shape

 - Waterproof cracks in your foundation walls or sidewalks with silicon.
 As silicon breaks down, this needs to be redone every three to five years.
 Inside your home, install a backflow valve.
 The valve will reduce the risk of sewer back-up.

-The City of Edmonton offers a free service that can help you identify drainage problems and solutions right at your home.
-See the Flood Prevention Check-Up webpage for further details.
+EPCOR offers a free service that can help you identify drainage problems and solutions right at your home.
+See the Flood Prevention Check-Up page for further details.

 Ice Dams (Roof)

 Edmonton is a winter city and freeze/thaw cycles are common through the winter months.
 These freeze/ thaw cycles increase the risk of ice dams or ice build-up on roofs.
 Ice dams can cause damage to roofs, ceilings, and walls as well as present a risk of harm from falling icicles.
 To help prevent this, ensure that the roof/attic is adequately insulated to prevent heat leaks and that there is proper ventilation.

 If you have a concern about ice dams, please consult a roofing professional.